The Beach Boys Today!: "Don't Hurt My Little Sister"

-"Don't Hurt My Little Sister" is about a sibling who appears to conflate fraternal and romantic feelings for his younger sister.
-The lyrical inspiration is often attributed to Wilson's conflicted infatuations toward Marilyn and her sisters Diane and Barbara.
+"Don't Hurt My Little Sister" depicts a brother's protective stance entangled with romantic overtones.
 According to Wilson's 2016 memoir, it was written "about me and the Rovells.
 I wrote it from the perspective of one of them telling me not to treat another one of them badly."
-Carlin wrote that the subject matter "recounts Diane Rovell's pointed advice from the early (and surreptitious) days of Brian and Marilyn's affair, only with an uncomfortable fraternal ardor: Why don’t you love her like her big brother?"
+Carlin described the song’s subject as echoing Diane Rovell's warning during the early stages of Brian and Marilyn's relationship, "only with an uncomfortable fraternal ardor: Why don’t you love her like her big brother?"

-Wilson wrote the song for the Ronettes, modelling the chords and melodies after Spector's songs, and submitted it to Spector.
-He accepted the song, but rewrote the lyrics, renamed it "Things Are Changing (For the Better)", and recorded it with the Blossoms.
-Wilson was to play piano on the recording session before being dismissed by Spector due to a substandard performance.
-Wilson later recycled the chord progression of the song's refrain for the band's "California Girls" (1965).
+Wilson composed the song for the Ronettes, modeling its structure on Spector's work, and submitted it to him.
+Spector rewrote the lyrics, retitled it "Things Are Changing (For the Better)", and recorded it with the Blossoms.
+Wilson, originally slated to play piano, was dismissed from the session after an unsatisfactory performance.
+He later reused the song’s refrain chord progression in "California Girls" (1965).